OpenOverlayRouter/oor/README.md

   * a publicly routable RLOC for the device running LISPmob, which is neither firewalled, nor behind NAT.

-The above information is used for configuring 'lispd' via the configuration file 'lispd.conf'.
+The above information is used for configuring 'oor' via the configuration file 'oor.conf'.
 See section "OpenWRT" for OpenWRT configuration details and "Android" for Android configuration details.

 Visit http://www.lisp4.net/ for more info on the deployment status of the LISP